MPS036/Python-Mini-Projects/README.md

 These projects are intentionally simple and represent early and intermediate learning stages.
 More advanced projects are available in separate repositories.

+## Requirements
+- Python 3.x;
+- PySide6 for Calculator;
+- requests for CurrencyConverter.